 If you do have the room, consider getting several fruit trees of the same species for better pollination.
-While most fruit trees can self-pollinate, the bounties will be bigger if you plant several varieties.
-For example, a “Granny Smith” apple tree produces more fruit if a “Macintosh” apple tree is planted nearby.
+While many fruit trees can self-pollinate, your harvests will be larger if you plant several varieties.
+For example, a Granny Smith Apple Tree produces more fruit if a McIntosh Apple Tree is planted nearby.

 Now is the time to practice the fine art of patience.
-Wait for the tree to establish for a month before adding a well-balanced organic fertilizer (like a 5-5-5 granular or fish emulsion).
+Wait for the tree to establish for at least a month before adding a well-balanced organic fertilizer (like a 5-5-5 granular or fish emulsion).
 If you plant in the spring, feed the tree one more time in the fall.